 DIY Dog Projects at Dalmatian DIY

 Itching for more creative ideas?
 Although we have lots of DIY and craft projects here on the blog, most of them are for the dogs or people who have dogs.
 This post is one of our special projects that dog-lovers of all shapes and spots can enjoy, even if they don’t currently have a pet.
-There are some more fab fun dog crafts in our pending posts for those of you who need some distraction or a creative break from things, all the more so in these crazy times.
+Take a little sniff around our pet-lover DIY projects and you might dig up some other cute craft ideas.
+There are also some more fab fun dog crafts in our pending posts for those of you who need some distraction or a creative break from things, all the more so in these crazy times.
+Pats to you all, furfriends and peeps.
 Stay tuned for more doggone great ideas!